 But Where Do You Get the Faith?

 Faith is a muscle that gets stronger as you use it.
 Maybe that’s not what you wanted to hear, because you want faith to come BEFORE you take a risk.
 Sorry.

 In fact, stronger faith is one of the gifts of self-employment.

-I finally understand what Helen Keller meant when she said “Life is either a daring adventure or it’s nothing.”
+I finally understand what Helen Keller meant when she said, “Life is either a daring adventure or it’s nothing.”
 Even staying still is a risk.

 I learned to ride the waves of that daring adventure because I’m doing what I love in a way that a traditional job could rarely offer.

 You do the footwork.
 You crunch the numbers.
 You get support to make sure you’re choosing a sound business plan.
 And you make sure you’ll be doing something you love (passion is a key to success).
 Don’t take the leap without those pieces in place.
 (More on how to know when you’re ready.)